 Seminars and workshops involve students unpacking previously prepared work in groups sessions exploring and discussing it in a more detail.
 This strategy is used to extend specific theoretical or practical concepts as well as introducing problem solving exercises.
 Seminars are used in most modules and provide students with valuable experience in presentational skills, problem solving as well as providing staff with a method or assessing student-centred learning.

 Practical workshops are used extensively in a number of modules throughout the programme.
-In these situations students are able to practise and refine their skills in a supportive environment where they can get feedback from a member of academic staff.
+In these situations, students are able to practice and refine their skills in a supportive environment where they can get feedback from a member of academic staff.
 Workshops are a great way for the students to apply the theory in a practical setting.
 A key component of the learning experience is the intention to invite Industry experts, academic and in practice, to provide insights into their research work or business activity.
 Such experts might be invited as guest speakers or requested to provide a more interactive workshop experience where appropriate.

 Employability & Careers